T.J. Dillashaw: First Bantamweight Championship Reign

 Dillashaw was expected to face Takeya Mizugaki on May 24, 2014, at UFC 173.
 However, with the show losing its main event, Dillashaw was moved up the card to face Bantamweight champion and top 5 pound for pound Renan Barão in the featured bout.
+Dillashaw was an 8 to 1 underdog entering the bout.
 In one of the biggest upsets in UFC and MMA history, Dillashaw won the fight in dominant fashion, defeating Barão via TKO in the fifth round to become the new UFC Bantamweight champion.
 In addition to winning the title, Dillashaw received bonuses for Fight of the Night and Performance of the Night.

 While interviewing Dillashaw after the fight, Joe Rogan said:

 That was the greatest performance I have ever seen in my life!… You surpassed all expectations tonight with this performance.
 This was just … stunning….
 This was incredible ....
 T.J., this is one of the finest performances I have ever seen.
 The best performance—I’ll say it right now—this is the most spectacular performance I have ever seen against a guy in Barão who is easily one of the best pound-for-pound fighters on the planet.
 Congratulations on just a masterful work tonight.
 It was an honor calling this fight.
 Thank you very much, brother.

 An immediate rematch with Barão was scheduled to take place on August 30, 2014, at UFC 177.
 However, the day of the weigh-ins, Barão had to be admitted to the hospital as a result of his attempts to cut weight and was replaced by Joe Soto who was already scheduled to compete in a fight on the event's preliminary card.
 Dillashaw defeated Soto via knockout in the fifth round.
 The win also earned Dillashaw his second consecutive Performance of the Night bonus award.

 A rematch with Barão was rescheduled and was expected to take place on April 25, 2015, at UFC 186.
 However a month before the event, Dillashaw was forced out of the bout after sustaining a broken rib while training.

 The rematch eventually took place at UFC on Fox 16 on July 25, 2015.
 Dillashaw won the fight via TKO in the fourth round to retain his title.
 He also earned a Performance of the Night bonus.

 Dillashaw faced former champion Dominick Cruz on January 17, 2016, at UFC Fight Night 81 He lost the bout and the title via split decision.
 Both participants were awarded Fight of the Night honors.